 Alexandria National Cemetery

 Location.
-31° 19.29′ N, 92° 25.981′ W. Marker is in Pineville, Louisiana, in Rapides Parish.
-Marker is on East Shamrock Street (State Road 1250) west of Sanders Street, on the right when traveling west.
+31° 19.336′ N, 92° 25.937′ W. Marker is in Pineville, Louisiana, in Rapides Parish.
+Marker can be reached from East Shamrock Street (Business U.S. 165) near Main Street, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 209 East Shamrock Street, Pineville LA 71360, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on November 25, 2017.
-This page originally submitted on November 25, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 88 times since then and 31 times this year.
-Photos: 1, 2, 3. submitted on November 25, 2017.
+This page was last revised on July 28, 2019.
+This page originally submitted on July 2, 2019, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 50 times since then.
+Photos: 1, 2. submitted on July 2, 2019.